Questions and Answers – Treated Articles

 Yes, you can submit a data package that was submitted for registration in other jurisdictions, along with all applicable Canadian forms required for registration.
 The PMRA encourages registrants to submit recent foreign reviews (for example, from the United States Environmental Protection Agency or the European Union) with their data package, which can be taken into consideration during the PMRA's evaluation, and may represent sufficient evidence to support decision making in Canada.

-While the Canadian and American regulatory approaches are closely aligned, we continue to explore opportunities to bridge regulatory differences.
-For example, the PMRA recently published new Value Guidelines for New Antimicrobial Pest Control Products and Label Amendments, which provide a weight of evidence approach for value, from both efficacy and benefits information.
+The Canadian and American regulatory approaches are closely aligned,.
+For example, the PMRA recently published new Value Guidelines for New Antimicrobial Pest Control Products and Label Amendments, which provide a weight of evidence approach for value, taking into account both efficacy and benefits information.

-Articles treated with an antimicrobial do not require label claims, but label claims are permitted with restrictions.
-See question 14 (Q14) for more information on label claims.
+Authorized treated articles do not require label claims; but, label claims are permitted with restrictions.
+See question 15 (Q15) for more information on label claims.

 Claims on articles treated with an antimicrobial preservative must be consistent with the approved label for that antimicrobial.
 As per section 6(7) of the Pest Control Products Act, any misleading marketing claims that do not accurately reflect the purpose, registration status, etc., of the antimicrobial treatment are not permitted.
 You can refer to the Acceptable Claims for Articles Treated with Antimicrobial Preservatives document for general guidance on acceptable label claims.
 In addition, it is the responsibility of manufacturers, importers, retailers and distributors of articles treated with antimicrobial preservatives to follow Regulatory Directive DIR2016-01, Guidelines for the Advertising of Pest Control Products.

-Manufacturers treating articles with antimicrobial preservatives in Canada are required to use an active ingredient(s) and an end-use product(s) that are registered under the Pest Control Products Act for that use and within the range of approved rates.
+Manufacturers treating articles with antimicrobial preservatives in Canada are required to use an active ingredient(s) and an end-use product(s) that are registered or otherwise authorized under the Pest Control Products Act for that use and within the range of approved rates.

 For imported articles treated with antimicrobial preservative(s), the end-use product used to treat the article (in the foreign jurisdiction) does not require registration in Canada, but that end-use product must contain an active ingredient(s) that is (are) registered under the Pest Control Products Act for that same use and the articles must be treated within the range of rates approved in Canada.